Warren Meck

 Warren H. Meck (17 November 1956 – 21 January 2020) was an American Professor of Psychology and Neuroscience at Duke University.
 He is known for his interest in interval-timing mechanisms and subjective time perception.

 Education

-Meck began his undergraduate studies at Pennsylvania State University, but left and completed his education at the University of California in San Diego, obtaining his BA in psychology there.
+Meck began his undergraduate studies at Pennsylvania State University, but left and completed his education at the University of California, San Diego, obtaining his BA in psychology there.
 While studying, he was also writing.
 He completed and published his debut research work in 1979.
 Meck then went to Brown University, and began his doctoral education with Russell Church as his advisor, eventually graduating with a PhD degree in 1982.
 After finishing his degree, Meck began full-time work as a research scientist at Brown.
 He moved to Columbia University and worked as an assistant professor in 1985 until his promotion as an associate professor in 1990.
 Following his anointment, he became a full professor in 2001 after working in the psychology department at Duke University in 1994.